Teddy Mitchener | Kenya

-Teddy Mitchener is the head photographer at House of Fotography, based in Nairobi, Kenya.
+Teddy Mitchener is the head photographer at House of Fotography, based in Nairobi Kenya.
 A Washington DC native, Teddy is a self-taught photographer, having picked up his first camera in 1992 under the tutelage of his father, Willie Brown.
-A fully fledged professional photographer, Teddy earns his living in Kenya primarily as a commercial photographer in the advertising industry and on private commissions.
+A fully-fledged professional photographer, Teddy earns his living in Kenya primarily as a commercial photographer in the advertising industry and on private commissions.

 “I picked up photography initially as a means to an end, to capture imagery that I wanted to sculpt, draw or paint, then along the way I found that my love for photography was deepening.
 It was however not until I relocated to Nairobi in 2009 that I became a fully-fledged photographer.
 Teddy has now made his foray into the world of art exhibitions, creating conceptual art photography pieces that speak to the social-cultural dynamism that he is witnessing in Africa today.
 His first exhibition was held in Dubai in February 2019, and in Venice in March 2019, both with AKKA Project.
 He has also staged two exhibitions in Nairobi, Kenya and for McKinsey & Co, Alliance Francaise Cultural Centre, all in 2019.
 Additionally, Teddy has crafted signature art photography pieces for magazine publications and private commissions.

 Teddy lives in Kenya with his Kenyan-born wife, Sharon, and their two sons aged 6 and 8.
 Apart from photography, Teddy relishes in watching action-packed movies and as well as spending time playing board games with the family.
 Teddy and his wife are also marriage counsellors at their church, Emmanuel Baptist Church, in Lavington, Nairobi.